Expulsion of Cham Albanians: Involvement in the Greek Civil War, repatriation by ELAS and final expulsion

 The incident came under an investigation of the Greek army four years later during the second circle of the Greek civil war, in which time, the by-then communist Albania was actively helping the communist DSE army in its second armed confrontation to win the country's control, concluding that no crimes took place.
 At this time, Col. Zotos himself was part of the Epiros High Command of the Army, something that apparently played a role to the resulted decision.
 The active involvement of Albania in the internal affairs in Greece in that period (see Greek civil war) and the anomalous political situation also played a role in the disguise of the case.

 After the Albanian communist government gave compulsory Albanian citizenship to the Chams, the Greek government confiscated their properties (both of those who collaborated with the Nazis and those who did not) and permitted Greeks to settle in the area.
 After the war, only 117 Muslim Cham Albanians were left in Greece.

 The exact number of Cham Albanians who were expelled mainly to Albania, and to a lesser extent Turkey, is unknown.
-Mark Mazower and Victor Roudometof state that they numbered about 18,000 in 1944 and 4,000–5,000 in 1945. while Miranda Vickers says that they were 25,000 that fled into Albania.
+Mark Mazower and Victor Roudometof state that they numbered about 18,000 in 1944 and 4,000–5,000 in 1945. while Miranda Vickers says that they were 35,000 that fled into Albania and Turkey.
 Chameria Association claims that Cham Albanians that left were 35,000, from whom, 28,000 left to Albania and the rest to Turkey.
 Today, most Chams live in Turkey as well as in Albania.
 Those of the Orthodox faith are considered Greeks by the Greek government.